Hiking Project Logo

 Description

 Shortly after reaching the pass, you'll come to an intersection with the Big Five Lakes - Buckhorn Pass Trail.
-Take the cutoff towards the lakes, and you'll be rewarded by the gorgeous lakes known as Little 5 Lakes and Big 5 Lakes.
-Continue on the Big Five Lakes Trail to Buckhorn Pass and veer right towards Columbine Lake and Sawtooth Pass at an intersection with the Lost Canyon Trail.
+Take the cutoff towards the lakes, and you'll be rewarded by the gorgeous waters known as Little 5 Lakes and Big 5 Lakes.
+Continue on the Big Five Lakes Trail to Buckhorn Pass, and veer right towards Columbine Lake and Sawtooth Pass at an intersection with the Lost Canyon Trail.
 A beautiful alpine lake and scramble await, before a slippery scree slope descent back to the trailhead from Sawtooth Pass on the Monarch Trail.

 Contacts